 To improve results for infants, toddlers, and preschool-age children with developmental delays and disabilities and narrow the achievement and school readiness gaps, the MSDE implements a Differentiated Framework: Tiers of General Supervision and Engagement, which assigns public agencies to varying levels of monitoring and support based on performance on Annual Performance Report (APR) indicators, analysis of data, correction of noncompliance, fiscal management, and monitoring findings.
 This method of general supervision also ensures that infants and toddlers with disabilities and their families receive the services and supports to which they are entitled under Part C of the Individuals with Disabilities Education Act (IDEA).
-Based on SFY 2014 data, 22 local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision and two LITPs were assigned to the Targeted Tier of General Supervision.
+Based on SFY 2015 data, 22 local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision and two LITPs were assigned to the Targeted Tier of General Supervision.

-Consistent with the Tiers of General Supervision and Engagement, the MSDE also provides training and technical assistance to 24 local Infants and Toddlers Programs (nineteen of which are Education Lead Agencies and five of which are Health Department Lead Agencies: Baltimore County, Baltimore City, Frederick County, Montgomery County, and Prince George's

-County), the Maryland School for the Deaf, and the Maryland School for the Blind to improve results for young children and their families.
-With the interagency public and private partners at the State and local levels noted in the chart below, the MSDE is committed to further improving the developmental and educational outcomes of infants, toddlers and preschool children with disabilities and enhancing the capacity of families to support the developmental needs of their children.
+Consistent with the Tiers of General Supervision and Engagement, the MSDE also provides performance support and technical assistance to 24 local Infants and Toddlers Programs (twenty of which are Education Lead Agencies and four of which are Health Department Lead Agencies: Baltimore County, Baltimore City, Frederick County, and Montgomery County), the Maryland School for the Deaf, and the Maryland School for the Blind to improve results for young children and their families.
+With the interagency public and private partners at the State and local levels noted in the chart below, the MSDE is committed to further improving the developmental and educational outcomes (including positive social interactions, engagement, and independence) of infants, toddlers and preschool children with disabilities and enhancing the capacity of families to support the developmental needs of their children.